 - Thesis Committee: The Thesis Committee will guide the student’s progress towards completion of the thesis, and the Committee will examine the student’s thesis proposal in the Thesis Proposal Defense and the completed thesis in the Thesis Defense.
 The Committee shall consist of the Thesis Advisor, who chairs the Committee, and a minimum of two additional Committee members.
 A majority of the Committee members shall be mechanical engineering faculty appointed in the Systems Engineering Department.

 - Thesis Proposal Defense: The student shall present a thesis proposal to the Thesis Committee at the completion of the Thesis Proposal course (SYEN 8301) in the format specified in the course.
 A majority of the Thesis Committee must vote in favor of passing the student.
 Should the student fail the defense, a second attempt may be made in the subsequent academic semester.
 If the student fails the proposal defense for a second time, s/he will be dismissed from the program.

 - Thesis Defense: The student shall prepare a written thesis in accordance with the format established by the Graduate School.
 The student shall present the thesis to the Thesis Committee.
 A majority of the Thesis Committee must vote in favor of passing the student.
 If the student fails the thesis defense, s/he will be dismissed from the program.

 The student’s plan of study must be developed in conjunction with his/her thesis/project advisor or Graduate Coordinator and filed with the Graduate Coordinator.

-The program core provides students the strong mechanical engineering preparation needed for either a successful professional career or for further enhancing their education in high-quality engineering doctoral programs.
+The program core provides students with the strong mechanical engineering preparation needed either for a successful professional career or for doctoral education.